 Micro-blasting will be required to break into the rock bed.
 In this case, it is the fastest, most efficient way to proceed.
 Another option would have been jackhammering.
 However, given the volume of rock to be excavated, jackhammering would be less efficient, would take significantly more time, and be much more disruptive as the noise is constant.

-- Installation of a membrane to ensure watertightness of all infrastructure
+- Installation of a membrane to ensure water-tightness of all infrastructures

 - Concrete work for ventilation station

-- Installation of mechanical and electrical equipment, as well as architectural finishes and landscaping
+- Installation of mechanical and electrical equipment, as well as architectural finishes and exterior design

 Delivery of equipment to work site